innolitics/rdm/rdm/init_files/documents/software_plan.md

 3. **Update the Architectural Diagrams**

-    Prefer block diagrams and flow charts to textual descriptions, and include these diagrams in the SDS.
+    Prefer block diagrams and flow charts to textual descriptions and include these diagrams in the SDS.
 Indicate which software items are SOUP.

     We're using the [C4 Model](https://c4model.com) on this project.
 See `regulatory/model.c4` for details.
 Several images, stored in `tmp/architecture`, are generated from this file using [Structurizr](https://structurizr.com).
 There is a [useful online-editor] (https://structurizr.com/dsl) that can be used to more conveniently modify this file.